josiegleeson/GenomeProtSC/README.md

 This module integrates proteomics and transcriptomics data.
 Peptides are associated back to transcript isoforms and mapped to spliced genomic coordinates for downstream visualisation.
 This generates BED12 file of transcripts, ORFs and peptides for visualisation in the UCSC genome browser and a combined GTF file for visualisation within the app.
 An html report is also created that provides a summary of identified known and novel transcripts, uniquely mapping peptides, and known and novel ORFs.

+#### Inputs:

+- Database files generated in Module 1
+- Proteomics peptide data

-#### Key outputs:
+#### Outputs:

-- Peptide-to-transcript mappings with spliced genomic coordinates.
+- Peptide-to-transcript mappings with spliced genomic coordinates (CSV)
-- BED12 files for visualisation in UCSC genome browser.
+- BED12 files for visualisation in UCSC genome browser
-- HTML report summarising identified transcripts, peptides and ORFs.
+- HTML report summarising identified transcripts, peptides and ORFs

 ### 4. Visualisation

 The visualisation module uses ggtranscript to generate peptide mapping plots along transcript isoforms with quantitative peptide intensities and transcript expression data (median per cell cluster).
 This allows users to visualise transcript and peptide abundance across different experimental conditions.
 This module requires the combined GTF file generated in the integration step, and optionally inputs single-cell transcript counts from Module 1 and peptide intensities from external proteomics analysis.
 We have included gene filtering options to quickly search for features of interest, such as genes with unknown functions.

-#### Features:
+#### Inputs:

-- Requires `combined_annotations.gtf` (from Module 3).
+- GTF from Module 3
-- Optionally input single-cell transcript counts and peptide intensities.
+- Single-cell transcript counts and peptide intensities (optional)

+#### Output:

+- Peptide mappings along transcript isoforms (with optional quantitative heatmaps)
-- Allows export of plots as PDFs.
+- Allows export of plots as PDFs

 ## Detailed input and output descriptions

-### 1. Database generation
+### 1. Generate database

 | Input  | File Type | Required? | Description     |
 |------------------------------------|-----------|-----------|-----------------------------------------------------------------------------------------------|